Seahawks’ D.J. Reed, Damien Lewis questionable to play vs. Titans; Dee Eskridge, Rashaad Penny doubtful

 Rookie receiver Dee Eskridge (concussion) and backup running back Rashaad Penny (calf) are listed as doubtful for Sunday.

-Neither one practiced this week, a strong indication that they will be out vs. the Titans.
+Neither practiced this week, a strong indication that they will be out vs. the Titans.

 Eskridge suffered a concussion during the Seahawks’ victory over the Colts, dampening a promising debut for the Seahawks’ top draft pick.